flatironinstitute/sciware/01_Overview/slides.md

 - Reusable components mean less code to maintain
 - A few minutes of optimization can save days of run time

+## What's next?
+What topics we want to cover in next two meetings?

+Apr 25, May 23